osemaoje/osemaoje_portfolio/README.md

-Prerequisites:
+Prerequisites
+Before you begin, ensure you have the following requirements:

 Basic or Intermediate knowledge of HTML, CSS, and JavaScript.

-Make sure you have Git installed on your machine to clone the repository.

-Step-by-Step Guide:
+This website is developed using Bootstrap 5 and requires the following setup.

+Setup Instructions
+1. Clone the Repository
-Clone the Repository: Open your terminal or command prompt and run one of the following commands to clone the project to your local machine.
+To run the project locally, you need to clone the repository.
+Open your terminal or command prompt and run one of the following commands based on your operating system:

 For Linux/macOS: